Top five cars we’d like to burn this Bonfire Night

 Even worse than its range and performance though, is its crash test performance.
 When Euro NCAP got their hands on one in 2007, a 40-mph impact caused the crash test dummy some rather horrendous injuries.
 Most ‘normal’ cars, the occupants would be uninjured.

 How do you double the value of a Yugo?
 Fill it up with petrol.
 Yes, aside from being the butt of some rather terrible Jaspar Carrot jokes, the Eastern European Yugo is world-renowned for being utterly, utterly appalling.
+I speak from experience, my mum had one when I was growing up.
+Luckily my dad doesn’t read my articles.

 It was actually known as a Zastava Koral for its domestic market (the long-defunct Yugoslavia, hence Yugo – just to remind you of its Soviet pedigree.)
 While it was a cheap runaround choice for many, a tremendous ability to rust and generally being seen as a joke means hardly any survive today.